quanteda/spacyr/inst/docs/MAC.md

     devtools::install_github("kbenoit/spacyr")
     ```

-If the default Python is used the initializaiton is simply:
+If the default Python is used, the initialization is simply:

 ``` r
 library(spacyr)